VanithaKunta/ARCDetection/README.md

 The solution consists of a mobile applicaiton and a physical gadget that can be connected to any bluetooth enabled device through the provided app.

 **Modules used:**

+  Arduino-Uno
-  Arduino-Uno, Accelerometer and gyro sensors, HC05 bluetooth module.
+  Accelerometer and gyro sensors
+  HC05 bluetooth module.